liezzzlll/liezzzlll/poetry.md

 Hand in hand\
 Laughing as the sky unapologetically cried to us.

-Not a care in the world what we were drenched,\
+Not a care in the world that we were drenched,\
 because we accepted the fact that going through the storm\
 is essential to appreciate the sunshine